wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 !!! note
     Managed Authentication is currently available only for React, Angular, and Vue.js buildpacks.

+!!! warn
+    Managed Authentication relies on "SAMESITE" cookie attribute for security.
+It is not recommended to be used with older browsers which do not have "SAMESITE" cookie support.

 ## Step 1: Utilizing Managed Authentication in your web application

 To secure your web application, you need to implement authentication.
 You can utilize Choreo's Managed Authentication to secure your web application as follows: